mijaz18/High-Efficiency-Version-Control-System/README.md

 - Add the push feature (this should be simple, just reverse the roles of client and server in the sync process).

-- Add security so only authorized users can push to server.
+- Add security so only authorized users can push to server or sync with certain directories.

 - Extend server code to be able to store multiple directories.
 Have groups of users linked to each directory on the server.
 When a user pushes a modification to the server, have the server push the modification to all the users linked to that directory automatically when the users next establish connection.